iamxdave/iamxdave/README.md

 <br/>

 <p>
-  My name is David, I am 21 and currently studying for Master degree 🎓 at PJATK in Warsaw.
+  My name is David, I am 21 and currently studying for Bachelor degree 🎓 at PJATK in Warsaw.
 Want to be full-time employee 🧑‍💼.
 </p>

 ## 👀 You may also find me on